 In recent times there has been considerable call on the resources of the Referral Service.

 While any practitioner facing a complaint from the LPCC is encouraged to contact the Referral Service and all appropriate efforts will be made to provide assistance, practitioners facing a complaint from the LPCC should also give consideration to alternatives to the use of the Referral Service, such as:

 - seeking advice directly from a barrister or other senior practitioners with whom the practitioner has an existing relationship; or

 - engaging appropriate legal representation in the conventional way, particularly in a serious case.

-The Referral Service is administered by the Vice President of The WA Bar, who may be contacted through the Executive Officer, Debbie Cole on 9220 0477.
+The administrator of the service may be contacted through the Executive Officer on 9220 0477.

 It is not necessary to be a member of the Law Society of WA to use the Referral Service.
 The Referral Service is available to all members of the profession.